HOW to research

 Graduate School of Excellence Program

-The WISE Graduate School Program is one of the projects promoted by the Ministry of Education, Culture, Sports, Science and Technology and the Japan Society for the Promotion of Science.
-Its goal is to "cultivate doctoral talent (highly skilled "knowledge professionals") who can lead the creation and utilization of new knowledge, create value that will lead the next generation, and bring innovation to society by tackling social issues."
-The program accepts applications from various universities for its integrated master's and doctoral programs.
-Some programs deal with issues that span multiple specialized fields, while others require advanced expertise beyond the level of a typical graduate school
+The Excellent Graduate School Program is one of the projects promoted by the Ministry of Education, Culture, Sports, Science and Technology and the Japan Society for the Promotion of Science (JSPS).
+Its goal is to "cultivate doctoral-level personnel (highly skilled 'knowledge professionals') who can lead the creation and application of new knowledge, create value that drives the next generation, and challenge social issues to bring innovation to society."
+The program offers integrated master's and doctoral education programs to universities.
+Some programs deal with issues spanning multiple specialized fields, and others require a high level of expertise that exceeds the level of general graduate schools.

-After passing a selection test and document screening, students who are accepted as program students will take classes in the WISE Graduate School Program.
-Many programs provide a stipend and subsidies to cover all or part of related research and training costs
+After passing selection exams and document screening, students who are accepted into the program will take courses in the Excellent Graduate School Program.
+Many programs offer scholarships, and all or part of related research and training expenses are eligible for subsidies.

-For master's students who are not eligible for JSPS, this is a valuable means of obtaining funding.
-Furthermore, many programs bring together students and faculty with different specialties, providing an extremely favorable environment for reflecting on the significance of one's research and looking at problems from different angles.
-Although there is a significant burden, such as having to pass a qualifying exam to advance to the next grade or university, if you find one that suits your research topic, be proactive and apply.
-Some programs hold information sessions and begin accepting applications in the first year of the master's program, so it is a good idea to start gathering information early
+For master's students who are not eligible for JSPS fellowships, this is a valuable means of obtaining funding.
+Furthermore, many programs bring together students and faculty from different specialties, making it an extremely advantageous environment for reflecting on the significance of one's own research and re-examining problems from different perspectives.
+While there are significant burdens involved, such as the need to pass qualification exams to advance to the next grade or further studies, you should actively apply if you find a program that aligns with your research topic.
+Some programs hold information sessions and accept applications as early as the first year of a master's program, so be sure to gather information early.

 Example of the University of Tokyo's Graduate School of Excellence Program